Baked Turkey Meatballs

 My mom used to buy canned Spaghetti-Os with meatballs.
 In total contrast to a single huge meatball, the can contained several tiny meatballs about the diameter of a dime.
 Anyone else remember those?
 My sister and I used to count them out so we each got an equal number of meatballs with our Spaghetti-Os.

 I’m sure you all have a meatball story.
 There are about as many meatball recipes as there are families.
 Everyone has their own way of making them and serving them.

 Meatballs are so versatile.
 Most of us have had meatballs with pasta, noodles, or rice smothered with all the many sauces that come from different cultures.
 Have you tried these Greek meatballs with tzatziki?
 Or turkey enchilada meatballs made in a slow cooker?
 And of course, the classic tomato spaghetti sauce is always a hit.

 Meatballs also show up as appetizers at parties, skewered with a toothpick, dressed in tangy or spicy glazes.
 I love the cherry bourbon sauce on these crockpot meatballs.
-Meatballs make a great sandwich too, tucked into a crusty bun, covered with melted cheese.
+Meatball subs are so good, too, meatballs tucked into a crusty bun, covered with marinara and melted cheese.

 Today I bring you a recipe for Italian style baked turkey meatballs.
 The recipe is easy to make, the meatballs are delicious, and I’m sure you’re going to love them!

 I love the hands off approach of baked meatballs.
 Once they’re in the oven, there’s no need to flip, turn, or fuss with them at all.
 No added oil is necessary which makes them better for you.
 No messy stove either.

 These baked turkey meatballs are made with 93% lean ground turkey.
 Get a nice big bowl out, roll up your sleeves, and let’s get started!